fastforwardlabs/blog_deprecated/_newsletters/2018-02-22-client.md

 ## CFFL Recommended Reading

-Be sure to check out this post on our blog!
+Be sure to check out this post on our blog:
 * [Probabilistic Cookies!](http://blog.fastforwardlabs.com/2018/02/14/probabilistic-cookies.html)
 * as well as this post by Seth Hendrickson on Cloudera's Engineering Blog, [Production Recommendation Systems with Cloudera](http://blog.cloudera.com/blog/2018/02/production-recommendation-systems-with-cloudera/)